July 11, 2024

 July 7, 2024

 Yesterday we left the hotel at 8:30a and didn’t get back until 8p.
-A very enjoyable day learning about the history of the city and exploring on our own, but a very long and hot day.
+A very enjoyable day learning about the history of Florence and exploring on our own, but a very long and hot day.
 And I didn’t do so well with hydration!
 And I also forgot to bring the backup battery so yesterday was a somewhat shorter blog post as I rationed phone use during the day!

 It’s Sunday and we start a little bit later.
 I have breakfast at the hotel with Brian and Elaine.
 They’ve been to Florence before and took advantage of this return trip to visit Boboli Gardens for a view overlooking the city.
 Elaine is a painter collecting images for future inspiration.
 Brian is a photographer documenting their travels.